Epsom Ladies DayFeatured Event

 This is one of the fastest growing enclosures.
 With a trackside view all the way down to the pivotal Tattenham Corner, betting facilities and the opportunity see the event unfolding in front of you, it represents excellent value.
 Food and drink for own consumption can be brought into this area.

-The Family Enclosure On The Hill is a relatively new enclosure designed to provide families with the opportunity to enjoy the renowned atmosphere of the Downs in a safe, family friendly environment.
+The Hillside Enclosure is a relatively new enclosure designed to provide families with the opportunity to enjoy the renowned atmosphere of the Downs in a safe, family friendly environment.

 With access to exclusive toilet facilities, bars, betting facilities, picnic tables, catering units serving a variety of options and a big screen to watch the racing, this is a fabulous way for adults and children alike to experience one of Britain's biggest days out in a comfortable, family environment.
 Plus, there is a host of complimentary entertainment to keep the kids occupied and exercised throughout the day.

 Food and drink for own consumption can also be brought into this enclosure at no cost.

 How to find us

 Epsom Station is connected by both South West Trains and Southern Trains.
 Connections from London Waterloo & London Victoria.
 Take a 10 minute taxi or bus ride from the station.
 Please note that during The Investec Derby Festival a shuttle bus service runs from Epsom station.